-Default, Withdrawal or Cancellation If you withdraw from or cancel your plan for cancellation of your plan.
+Default, Withdrawal or Cancellation

+If you withdraw from or cancel your plan

+You are entitled to a return of Contributions, less sales charges and fees at any time by contacting us.
+We will provide you with a form for you to complete, sign and return to us for cancellation of your plan.
 We do not charge a service fee for the withdrawal of your Contributions.
 If you withdraw all of your Contributions, your plan will be cancelled.
 You can avoid cancellation of your plan by maintaining a minimum balance of \$100.